jbendtsen/tiny-android-template/readme.md

 If you create or delete (or possibly rename) any resources, go to step 4.

-Otherwise, simply running make.sh should be enough to ensure that you have a fresh build.
+Otherwise, simply running `make.sh` should be enough to ensure that you have a fresh build.

 The `make.sh` script will compile anything that's in the `src` folder.
 To compile the Java version, simply rename the `src` folder to something else and rename `src-java` to `src`.

-## Project Contents

-- `res` OR `res-vanilla`
-	- UI layout, strings, etc.
-- `src-kt/MainActivity.kt` OR `src-java/MainActivity.java` OR `src-vanilla/MainActivity.java`
-	- The actual program
-- `AndroidManifest.xml`
-	- Header for the app

 ## Notes

 **You may need to change some configuration variables found at the top of each script**.
 `kotlin-pre.sh` in particular relies on a hard-coded path which is system dependent.
 Other examples include KeyStore password, Android SDK location and version, etc.
-Most of these variables can be found in `make.sh`, `includes.sh` and `link.pl`.
+Most of these variables can be found in `includes.sh`.

 If you're getting `attribute <thing> (aka <package>:<thing>) not found` errors in `link.pl`, try adding `<thing>` to `@DELETE_LIST` at the top of `export-libs.pl`.
 This will ensure that any attributes that can't be defined without a library you don't have (eg. a support library) are (temporarily) deleted before linking library resources.

 As long as your JDK version can target Java 8, this should work.
 Tested with OpenJDK 13.0.2.

-You will need to make sure the "bin" directories for the JDK and for 7-Zip (and the Kotlin compiler if you're using Kotlin) are in the $PATH variable.
+You will need to make sure the `bin` directories for the JDK and for 7-Zip (and the Kotlin compiler if you're using Kotlin) are in the $PATH variable.

 In order to build the APK, `apksigner` needs a KeyStore file.
 This can be generated with `keytool`, which comes with the JDK.
 The following command generates a KeyStore file (keystore.jks) which is valid for 10000 days: